breathe-doc/breathe/README.rst

 - Changes since the last release

+  - Improve matching for overloaded functions when using ``doxygenfunction`` directive.
+Also, provide a list of potential matches when no match is found.

   - Improved ``:members:`` implementation to handle inner classes properly.

   - Updated ``doxygenstruct`` to share the ``doxygenclass`` implementation path